m-figon/BuildingBlocks/README.md

 # Building Blocks Assessment

-This a front-end application using Angular, TypeScript, Moment.js, Chart.js
+-This a front-end application using Angular, TypeScript, Moment.js, Chart.js

-To filter data use selects in navigation bar
+-To filter data use selects in navigation bar

-To switch between urls click on one of three signs in top-right corner
+-To switch between urls click on one of three signs in top-right corner

+-Website is size adjustable

 ## back-end source code